ctrinh98/flask-tweepy-oauth/README.md

 and Tweepy using OAuthentication.
 The access tokens are retrieved upon authentication.
 The callback URL is where the app is redirected after the user authenticates with Twitter through their browser.

+If you want to look into more documentation, see https://wiseodd.github.io/techblog/2015/08/29/twitter-auth-flask/ and http://docs.tweepy.org/en/3.7.0/auth_tutorial.html, as they both do a much better job of explaining this than I can.

 ### Requirements

 * Dependencies